 Jenny Crober: Artistic Director, Conductor

-Jenny has had a richly varied career as a professional musician: choral conductor, collaborative pianist, choral arranger, choral accompanist, piano teacher, vocal coach, clinician, adjudicator, dance accompanist and composer, chorister and a cappella jazz vocalist.
+Jenny has had a richly-varied career as a professional musician: choral conductor, collaborative pianist, choral arranger, choral accompanist, piano teacher, vocal coach, clinician, adjudicator, dance accompanist and composer, chorister and a cappella jazz vocalist.
 Several of her choral arrangements have been premiered by the VOCA Chorus of Toronto in collaboration with renowned guest artists, including guitarist Michael Occhipinti and percussionists Jamie Drake and Ray Dillard, and have been performed by choral ensembles (including the Bach Children’s Chorus) both in Canada and the U.S.

 Jenny has been invited to conduct several choral workshops, including Toronto Mendelssohn Choir ‘Singsation’ events and choral/orchestral CAMMAC Readings.

-She was a member of the Claude Watson voice and piano audition panel for several seasons, and is a collaborative pianist and coach there, and at Rosedale Heights School for the Arts.
+Jenny was a member of the Claude Watson voice and piano audition panel for several seasons, and is a collaborative pianist and coach there, and at Rosedale Heights School for the Arts.
 She has been the pianist/coach for TDSB massed choir projects and at numerous public schools.

 She was honoured to co-conduct with Pierre Perron a mass choir of singers (including 40 VOCA Chorus members) from several Canadian provinces in a performance of Scott Macmillan’s “Celtic Mass for the Sea” at Carnegie Hall in May 2015.

 Jenny was also honoured to have been asked by the renowned composer Ola Gjeilo to assemble a group of choristers (as part of a massed choir) to perform his major work, “Dreamweaver” with full orchestra and the composer at the piano – at Carnegie Hall in April 2018.
-She was thrilled and honoured to perform the Canadian Premiere of this stunning choral/orchestral work by Mr. Gjeilo at VOCA’s May 2018 “Dreamsongs” concert.
+She and VOCA were thrilled and honoured to perform the Canadian Premiere of this stunning choral/orchestral work by Mr. Gjeilo at VOCA’s May 2018 “Dreamsongs” concert.

 Dakota Scott-Digout: Collaborative Pianist